Celebrating 10 Years At The Vanilla Company: A Miracle!!

-Kathy hastily posted a web site for me so that friends, family and farmers could be kept informed of my condition.
+Kathy hastily posted a website for me so that friends, family and farmers could be kept informed of my condition.
 Almost immediately, and quite unexpectedly, I was showered with a world of miracles.

 Farmers and many others worldwide began to pray for me.
 In Hindu temples, Mosques, evangelical churches, schools and even entire villages, people prayed that I might somehow survive.
-It was both astonishing and humbling, a truly transformetive experience.
+It was both astonishing and humbling, a truly transformative experience.

 Kaiser Hospital made an exception and allowed me to join my daughter and son-in-law at the birth of my first grandson, Theo, three weeks after my final diagnosis.
 Holding him against my breast while I rocked him the following day, it felt as if the hand of God was healing me.
-During this dark period I grew to understand the significant difference between healing and curing.
+During this dark period, I grew to understand the significant difference between healing and curing.

 As I drove home a week after Theo was born, I created a mantra that served me well through treatment: